 Nevada prisons can isolate HIV-positive inmates from the general community if they have engaged in behaviors that increase the risk of transmitting the disease, such as battery, sexual activity, illegal intravenous injection of a controlled substance or a dangerous drug, or receiving or giving tattoos.

-There are hate crimes protections for LGBT+ people in Nevada.
+There are hate crimes protections for LGBTQ+ people in Nevada.

 Licensed clinicians are prohibited from offering conversion therapy to minors in Nevada.